docs.rockarch.org

 5. The Evidence Item dialog box will appear.
 Insert the digital media ID associated with the item into the Evidence Number field.
 This is generated by the Digital Media Log.
 All other fields can be left blank.

 6. The next screen prompts you to identify where the disk image will be stored.
-See Destination Folders and File Names for information on the Image Destination Folder: and Image Filename:.
-Additionally, the Compression level and Image Fragment Size should both be set to 0 and Use AD Encryption: should be left unchecked.
+The Image Destination Folder: is always Desktop/FA##/ASrefID and Image Filename: is always the ArchivesSpace RefID.
+Additionally, the Compression level and Image Fragment Size should both be set to 0, and Use AD Encryption: should be left unchecked.

 7. Click Finish to return to the Create Image dialog window, this time with the necessary information completed.
 Double check the Image Source, the Image Destination, and that both Verify images after they are created and Create directory listings of all files in the image after they are created are checked.
 Click Start to initiate the imaging process.